Development aid: For climate change

-Aid for gender equality
+For gender equality

 Starting at the beginning of the UN Decade for Women in 1975, the women in development (WID) approach to international development began to inform the provision of development aid.
 Some academics criticized the WID approach for relying on integrating women into existing development aid paradigms instead of promulgating specific aid to encourage gender equality.
 The gender and development approach was created in response, to discuss international development in terms of societal gender roles and to challenge these gender roles within development policy.
 Women in Development predominated as the approach to gender in development aid through the 1980s.
 Starting in the early 1990s Gender and Development's influence encouraged gender mainstreaming within international development aid.